alpacahq/user-docs/content/orders/_index.md

 ## Orders Submitted Outside of Regular Trading Hours
-Orders submitted outside of market hours will be routed and made available for execution at the time of the next market open. **Pre-market and extended-hours trading are not yet supported at Alpaca**, but orders can be placed around the clock to be handled as soon as the market is open.
+Orders submitted outside of market hours will be routed and made available for execution at the time of the next market open.
+Pre-market and extended-hours trading are not yet supported at Alpaca, but orders can be placed around the clock to be handled as soon as the market is open.

+## Extended Trading Hours
+Pre-market and extended-hours trading are not yet supported but are on our roadmap.
+Stay tuned!

 ## Order Types
 When you submit an order, you can choose one of supported order types.